RobertoTorino/rpcl3-db/README.md

 # rpcl3-db
-SQ-Lite Database with all PS3 games
+SQ-Lite database which contains probably all PS3 games, used in RPCL3.

+Use DB Browser to CRUD the database: [DB Browser](https://sqlitebrowser.org/)